a woman and a child playing in a tent

 The distant parent

-Should the father have plans to relocate out of state or far away from the family home, this will likely influence the court’s decision to favor the mother receiving legal and physical custody.
+Should the father plan to relocate out of state far from the family home, this will likely influence the court’s decision in favor of the mother.

 The court will consider how the father’s absence from the child’s life might impact the child’s emotional and psychological state and whether it reflects a form of child abandonment.